U-Alberta/ADaPT-ML/README.md

 - perhaps a separate project for creating a flexible feature store.

 ## Additional Installation Notes: ##

-If you want to use CrateDB on your host machine but are experiencing issues, please go through these bootstrap checks, as the host system must be configured correctly to use CrateDB with Docker.
+If you want to use CrateDB on your host machine but are experiencing issues, please go through these bootstrap checks, as the host system must be configured correctly to use CrateDB with Docker. https://crate.io/docs/crate/howtos/en/latest/admin/bootstrap-checks.html

-https://crate.io/docs/crate/howtos/en/latest/admin/bootstrap-checks.html
-https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_sql.html
+Check this out if you are hosting CrateDB or another SQLAlchemy-based database on a remote server: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_sql.html